SM North EDSA: The Block (Annex 3)

-The Block, formerly one of the wide-open parking areas to the right of the main building, was opened on July 29, 2006.
-This 95,000 m2 mall has five levels of retail shops and restaurants, five digital cinemas (originally four, which was closed for renovation works in 2020, now reopened with 3 digital + 2 Director's Club on November 24, 2021), and a 10,000 m2 SM Hypermarket on the ground level.
-The Block's architectural design is centered on a large oval courtyard that hosted events and products launches.
-This is crisscrossed by multiple bridges on several levels and is lit through large circular skylights.
-The Block contains most of the high-end anchor stores owned or operated by SM which includes but is not limited to H&M, Uniqlo, Sports Central, Watsons and Vikings.
-It is also home to the Our Lady of the Most Holy Rosary Chapel, a Roman Catholic chapel located at the fourth level.
+The Block is situated on one of the former open parking areas to the right of the main building, and was opened on July 29, 2006.
+This 90,000 m2 mall has five levels of retail shops and restaurants, five digital cinemas including two Director's Clubs, and a 10,000 m2 SM Hypermarket on the ground level.
+Its design is centered on a large oval courtyard criss-crossed by multiple footbridges on several levels and lit through large circular skylights.
+The building contains most of the high-end anchor stores owned or operated by SM, including but not limited to H&M, Uniqlo, Sports Central, Watsons and Vikings.
+It is also home to the Our Lady of the Most Holy Rosary Chapel, a Roman Catholic chapel located on the fourth level.

-The building has since been renovated in 2023, adding a new biophilic look, an escalator connected to SM Hypermarket, relocation and renovation of stores, a new floor layout and tiles, and a brand new Food Hall located on the 4th floor, akin to the MOA Food Hall and Mega Food Hall of SM Mall of Asia and SM Megamall, respectively.
-Disney Store has opened at the 3rd floor after their Mall of Asia branch in September 2025.
+The building was renovated in 2023 with the addition of a new biophilic look incorporating elements of the natural world, an escalator connected to SM Hypermarket, the relocation and renovation of stores, a new floor layout and tiles, and a brand new food hall located on the 4th floor, akin to the MOA Food Hall and Mega Food Hall of SM Mall of Asia and SM Megamall respectively.
+In September 2025, Disney Store opened on the 3rd floor.

-Several bridge connections integrated The Block to the existing mall, carpark areas, Sky Garden and the North Towers.
+Several footbridges connect The Block to the existing mall, carpark areas, Sky Garden, and the North Towers.

 The Northlink (Annex 4)

 The Northlink (also known as North Link) is the fourth addition to the complex and was opened on May 22, 2010.
-It is a six-story structure primarily hosting BPO companies, other office tenants and a few retail stores.
-It is connected to other parts of the mall through Bridgeway's.
-The Northlink has an open deck at its top which is used for private use of the mall.
+Its six-story structure primarily houses BPO companies, other office tenants, and a few retail stores, with footbridges connecting it to other parts of the mall.
+It has an open deck on its top level for the mall's private use.

 The North Towers (Annex 5)

+The North Towers is a panoramic building located beside The Block and facing North Avenue, sited on the two-hectare (4.9-acre) lot within the SM North EDSA Complex that housed the former Super Sale Club.
+In 2008 this warehouse building was leased to Ace Hardware and Bingo Bonanza, both of which later moved to The Annex when it opened.
+Kotse Network later leased a portion of the warehouse building, and another part was converted into a parking lot for valet service until the building's subsequent demolition to make way for the North Towers.

-A panoramic building with five cascading towers named the North Towers is located in the former site of the Super Sale Club warehouse beside The Block.
-The shortest tower facing North Avenue is Park Inn by Radisson Blu Hotel North EDSA while the remaining towers will be used as office spaces.
-The official opening of the mall component named The North Towers Mall happened on December 7, 2018.
-The building will be done in two phases.
-The first involves the North Tower Mall and the three front buildings while the second phase involves the completion of the two remaining and tallest buildings.
-The overall gross floor area of the North Towers Mall is 33,000 m2.
+The shortest of The North Towers' five cascading towers is occupied by the "Park Inn by Radisson Blu Hotel North EDSA", while the remaining towers contain office space.
+The official opening of the three front buildings and the 33,000 m2 mall component named The North Towers Mall took place on December 7, 2018, with a second phase seeing the completion of the two remaining and tallest buildings.